dx3mod/dx3mod/README.md

 <!-- ### Hi there 👋 -->

 Yo!
-My name's Mikhail.
-I'm 22 y/o and now I live somewhere in Russia.
+My name's Mikhail, 22 y/o, somewhere from Russia.
 I like quasi-functional programming (in OCaml) and write non-trivial things like development tools, libraries and other.